 History of Collingwood Presbyterian Church

-Based in the Old West End of Toledo and having been around for well over 100 years,
+Based in the Old West End of Toledo and having been around for over 125 years,

 Collingwood maintains a strong sense of heritage and the church maintains a thorough